SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/6.0.0/SPyNNakerModelsAndLimitations.md

 1. `SpikeSourceArray`: Input of a predefined set of spikes.
 The spikes to be input can be changed between calls to run.
 1. `SpikeSourcePoisson`: Input of randomly generated spikes at a predefined mean rate generated from a Poisson distribution.

-Currently, only the `i_offset` parameter of the neural models can be used to inject current directly; there is no support for noisy or step-based current input.
-Step-based current input can be achieved by updating `i_offset` between calls to `run()`.
+Currently, in the release versions and on the master github branch, only the `i_offset` parameter of the neural models can be used to inject current directly; there is no support here for noisy or step-based current input.
+However, support for these inputs and also DC/AC input as [described in the PyNN documentation](http://neuralensemble.org/docs/PyNN/reference/electrodes.html) can be found on the current_sources branches of sPyNNaker and PyNN8Examples.
+Step-based current input can also be achieved by updating `i_offset` between calls to `run()`.

-A third (non-standard PyNN) way of injecting current into a PyNN simulation executing on the hardware is through live injection from an external device (e.g., a robot).
+Another (non-standard PyNN) way of injecting current into a PyNN simulation executing on the hardware is through live injection from an external device (e.g., a robot).
 A description on how to use this functionality can be found [here](SimpleIO-LabManual.pdf).

 # Connectors